 There is a positive culture of access to the highest level of management for all employees where issues can be reported in confidence and managed appropriately.

-Within our community
+Within our Community

 We recruit from the local community and offer flexible working hours to support the needs of the employee where required.

 We are responsible neighbours and don’t unload vans late at night, turn the radios off in vehicles returning late at night so as not to cause noise pollution for our neighbours.

 We are proud to support small local suppliers throughout our business such as Myatt’s Field’s cocktails, Toast Brewery, TLC Stores, Pinstripes and Peonies Florist, Floral Angels, Paul Rhodes Bakery, and Hackney Gelato.

-Within our supplier community
+Within our Supplier Community

 We are proud to be an ethical supplier and customer, ensuring supplier payment terms are met and partnerships valued.